FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part5.md

 2. An overarching workflow entry for each pressure P<sub>i=1,2</sub>, grouping all `SinglePoint` "DFT", "TB", "DMFT at T<sub>1</sub>", and "DMFT at T<sub>2</sub>" tasks.
 3. A top level workflow entry, grouping together all pressure calculations.

+The files for all these cases can be found in [Workflow YAML files](https://github.com/FAIRmat-NFDI/AreaC-Tutorial10_2023/blob/main/docs/assets/part5_workflows/workflowyaml_files.zip).
+We recommend you to try writing these files yourself first, and then comparing them with the tested files.

 ## Starting example: SinglePoint workflow

 NOMAD is able to [recognize certain workflows in an automatic way](#automatic-workflows), such as the `SinglePoint` case mentioned above.
 However, to showcase how to the use workflows in NOMAD, we will "manually" construct the SinglePoint workflow, represented by the following provenance graph: